xmos/xcommon_cmake/doc/examples/multi_app_repo.rst

 The build product is ``bin/multiapp1.xe``.
 Application ``app_multiapp0`` has not been built.

-Best practice
+Dependency best practice
-"""""""""""""
+""""""""""""""""""""""""

 For a repository which contains multiple applications, each with different dependencies, if each has its own definition of the ``APP_DEPENDENT_MODULES`` variable, trying to keep the common dependencies synchronised is error-prone.

-In a multi-application repository, ``cmake`` can configure and generate the build environment at different levels: either for a single application from within that application's subdirectory, or for all applications from the ``CMakeLists.txt`` file in the root of the repository.
+In a multi-application repository, CMake can configure and generate the build environment at different levels: either for a single application from within that application's subdirectory, or for all applications from the ``CMakeLists.txt`` file in the root of the repository.
 For simplicity, it is preferable for the manifest to show a common view of the whole sandbox, rather than only